Peace River anchor

 Northbound

-Northbound, the route continues through smaller inland Florida communities before the corridor eventually builds toward Jacksonville and the Georgia coast.
+Northbound, Zolfo Springs is the next useful inland handoff, where US 17 meets Florida SR 66 and travelers can choose a separate eastbound Sebring-area leg.
+The route then continues through smaller inland Florida communities before the corridor eventually builds toward Jacksonville and the Georgia coast.